kai/repo-syncing-test/README.md

 A simple repository for testing synchronising GitHub and an internal Git server

 ### What to do
-Fork this repository so you can try out these instructions without fear of breaking any of your other projects, until you are happy and comfortable it all works.
+Fork this repository to try out these instructions without fear of breaking any of your other projects, until you are happy and comfortable it all works.

 ---